Show options

 Yvonne Zhang

-Yvonne specialises in Hong Kong corporate finance, Hong Kong IPOs, pre-IPO investments and restructurings and post-IPO regulatory and compliance matters.
-Yvonne also has experience of advising on mergers and acquisitions and banking in Hong Kong and Mainland China.
-Yvonne has participated in Hong Kong IPO projects involving various industries, including IT services, papermaking felts manufacturing, freight forwarding, handbag manufacturing, investment management and property consulting and management, homeware design, landscape design, telecommunications and related services, manufacturing and sales of umbrellas, logistics solution services, electronic control and automation equipment products, and civil engineering industries.
+Yvonne Zhang specialises in Hong Kong corporate finance, Hong Kong IPOs, pre-IPO investments and restructurings and post-IPO regulatory and compliance matters.
+Yvonne also has experience of advising on mergers and acquisitions, banking and general corporate compliance.
+Yvonne has participated in Hong Kong IPO and M&A projects involving various industries, including ultra-luxury automobile distribution, automobile retail and financing, optical fibre manufacturing, IT services, papermaking felts manufacturing, freight forwarding, handbag manufacturing, investment management and property consulting and management, homeware design, landscape design, telecommunications and related services, manufacturing and sales of umbrellas, logistics solution services, electronic control and automation equipment products, and civil engineering industries.
 She has also provided legal advice on bank financing to well-known commercial banks in China.